-The FAA licensed Aircraft Dispatcher can be described as “the Captain on the ground.”
-When you become an aircraft dispatcher, you will find yourself in one of the most responsible and best paying jobs at an airline.
-While the Captain is responsible for his or her one particular flight, the dispatcher is responsible for many flights at the same time.
-The age requirement of 23 is the same for both the Aircraft Dispatcher and the Airline Transport Pilot Certificate.
-Furthermore, the questions for the FAA Aircraft Dispatcher Computerized Knowledge Test (ADX) are drawn from the same set of questions used for the ATP test.
+As the oldest aircraft dispatcher school in the country, we know a thing or two about getting your aircraft dispatcher license and what to expect in the dispatcher career field.
+An FAA licensed aircraft dispatcher can be described as “the captain on the ground.”
+When you become an aircraft dispatcher, you will find yourself in one of the most important jobs at an airline.
+While the pilot is responsible for his or her one particular flight, the aircraft dispatcher is responsible for multiple flights at the same time.

 Most airlines will have a centrally located dispatch office that controls all flights of that particular airline.
-As an example, United Airlines’ dispatch office is in Chicago; Delta Air Lines is in Atlanta, and Endeavor Air is in Minneapolis.
+As an example, United Airlines has a dispatch office is in Chicago, Delta Air Lines has an office in Atlanta, and Endeavor Air is in Minneapolis.
 The dispatch department has historically been one of the best places in the airlines for promotions.
-The department has control over the operations of the airline and, consequently, the dispatcher is generally in close contact with the senior officers of the company.
-The dispatcher has always been a very important individual in the operation of an airline and will certainly continue to be so in the future.
+The department has control over the operations of the airline, and consequently, you are generally in close contact with the senior officers of the company.
+The dispatcher has always been an important individual in the operation of an airline and will certainly continue to be so in the future.

 It is well known that employees of airlines receive significant benefits.
-Aircraft Dispatchers keep those benefits as well.
+Aircraft dispatchers get many of those benefits as well.
 Typically, dispatchers have world-wide flight privileges for not only themselves but family members as well.
-Additionally, something most people do not experience is the ability to ride in the cockpit jump seat, which is a seat for authorized individuals who are not part-taking in operation of the aircraft.
+Additionally, something most people do not experience is the ability to ride in the cockpit jump seat, a seat for authorized individuals who are not taking part in operation of the aircraft.
 Below you’ll find many of the common benefits you can receive when you become an aircraft dispatcher.

-(vary, but the list below generally covers many possible benefits)
+(These benefits can vary, but the list below covers many common perks.)